pingcap/docs-cn/sql-statements/sql-statement-set-variable.md

 # `SET [GLOBAL|SESSION] <variable>`

 The statement `SET [GLOBAL|SESSION]` modifies one of TiDB's built in variables, of either `SESSION` or `GLOBAL` scope.

+> **Note:**
+>
-Note that similar to MySQL, changes to `GLOBAL` variables will not apply to either existing connections, or the local connection.
-Only new sessions will reflect the changes to the value.
+> Similar to MySQL, changes to `GLOBAL` variables do not apply to either existing connections, or the local connection.
+Only new sessions reflect the changes to the value.

 ## Synopsis